erlang/otp/lib/stdlib/doc/guides/custom_shell.md

     end.
 ```

-With the above code we will get expensions of our commands if we hit `<TAB>` in the shell.
+With the above code we will get expansions of our commands if we hit `<TAB>` in the shell.
 Its possible to make very complex completion algorithms, for example the Erlang shell
 has completions based on the function specifications of your code.
 It is important though that
 the shell still feels responsive, so calling out to a LLM model for completion may or may not